pitt-cdm/2019spring/plans/lesson-03.md

 git clone %clone_url%
 ```
 <div class="alert alert-warning">
-NB: Don't include those percent signs; that's just my way of saying that *clone_url* is a variable, not a literal string you need to type in.
+NB: Don't include those percent signs; that's just my way of saying that <em>clone_url</em> is a variable, not a literal string you need to type in.
 </div>

 Core commands you'll need often: